ybovard/swissbadminton_ranking/README.md

 ## sqs
 the value of "--sqs" should be the full endpoint, for example: http://localhost:9324/queue/myqueue.
 If using Amazon SQS, then aws-region and aws-host must be setted as well.
 The credentials should be added to files.
 The path can be specified by --aws-access-key and --aws-secret-access-key.
 Only the corresponding value should be in these files.
 By default --aws-access-key is /tmp/.aws-access-key and --aws-secret-access-key is /tmp/.aws-secret-access-key

+## encryption
+On some output method, there is possible to encrypt data using the --encryption parameter.
+This parameter, if set, points to a file container the encryption key to use.
+If not setted, the data are sent unencrypted.

+Output method which allows encryption:
+* sqs

 # Docker
 ## build image
 ```